Decoding cyberbullying to support your child

 • Giving away possessions.

-If you think your child may be suicidal:
+If you think your child or young person may be suicidal:

 The Youth Mental Health First Aid Guidelines recommend: